Train-In-Blocks-Ltd/App/src/components/legal/eula.md

 ## 2. Disclaimers

-We do our best to provide the most relevant and best service for you.
+Train In Blocks Ltd will the best in providing the most relevant and reliable service to you.
 However, we are not responsible nor liable for any losses incurred by your business or for any dissatisfaction.
-We are merely a platform which supports your business and seek to optimise its administrative capabilities.
+Train In Blocks Ltd merely a platform which supports your business and seek to optimise its administrative capabilities.

 ## 3. Governing Law